 Speaking of Jak and Daxter, Clancy Brown (Mr. Krabs from SpongeBob) voices Morgana’s henchman, Undertow.
 He also voiced Baron Praxis in “Jak II.”

 Humor has some good laughs.
 Particularly from Sebastian, Tip & Undertow.

 The Story isn’t a carbon copy of the original.
 It’s deliberately a breath of fresh air.

 Sink: Melody is often referred as a teenager.
 She’s actually twelve.
 That’s like Leonardo DiCaprio calling a woman over twenty-five, pretty old.

 Thank goodness Melody didn’t have an early romance with a boy like her mother.
 A major improvement.
 Disney is notorious for pairing two people way too soon without giving them a week or two to properly get to know one another until a relationship is fully established.

 Christopher Daniel Barnes didn’t reprise his role as Prince Eric.
 Rob Paulsen filled him in.
 The latter wasn’t that bad.
 I’ll let this con slide.
 Give Mr. Paulsen the benefit of the doubt.
 He’s a talented voice actor.
 To quote a line from “Fight Club.”
 “His name is Robert Paulsen!”

 There are only four songs.
 The first one has a grand total of eight.

 The Final Verdict: B, FOR BEAUTIFUL DAY!

 It’s gonna sound controversial.
 When I was a kid, I liked The Little Mermaid II: Return to the Sea.
 As an adult, it still holds up.
 If you haven’t seen this underrated animated sequel, stream it on Disney Plus.
 I’d rather another movie with Melody.
-Too bad a live-action remake is happening.
+Too bad we got an upcoming live-action remake of the original Little Mermaid.
 This is why we can’t have nice things.